Julie K. Goonewardene

 Ms. Goonewardene is a frequent speaker both nationally and internationally on entrepreneurship and an author on innovation.
 She is a member of the Economic Club of Chicago and the Chicago Finance Exchange, and is a trustee of Springboard Enterprises, a national nonprofit venture catalyst.

-Ms. Goonewardene holds a Bachelor of Science with honors in general management and a Masters of Science in health communication both from Purdue University.
+Ms. Goonewardene holds a Bachelor of Science with honors in general management and a Master of Science in health communication both from Purdue University.
 She is married to James Wallin.
 They have three children.